 On all our Peru bike tours we guarantee you a recent model, top brand, double suspension bike.
 We own a fleet of Specialized Cambers and Scott Sparks, and source other bikes when they will work better for individuals.
 Our guests ride the best mountain bikes in Peru, guided by Peru's best MTB guides.

 Our bike category includes a few classic mountain bike tours – the very tip of the iceberg of routes in the area.
-We have many more secrets up our sleeve and love to customize rides to guests.
+We have many more secrets up our sleeve and love to customise rides to guests.
 If you have time to spend, talk to us: we’ll happily put together as much biking in Peru as you’ve got time for!

 But the Inca Trail isn’t the only trek worth doing in Peru, by a long way.
 You can enjoy even better mountain scenery on the Salkantay trek – incredibly steep mountains, lush green at the bottom and snowcapped at the top, as far as the eye can see - without the company of the 500 (yes, 500) people who start the Inca Trail every day.